PawelKopec15/ghosthaus/episodes/README2.txt

                               CREATING EPISODES
 ################################################################################

-Creating a level comes down to creating a special text file with .ep file extension.
+Creating an episode comes down to creating a special text file with .ep file extension.
 This way the game knows to treat it in a special way.
 The file should be located in /episodes/ folder, relative to main executable.